md5sha256/Escape-the-dungeon/README.md

 - Randomness in incident generation

 ## Program process
--start (Background information, skill point allocation) -Path generation, 3 lists with 10 nodes each
+- start (Background information, skill point allocation)
+- Path generation, 3 lists with 10 nodes each
--Variable 'Current', move along each node in the path, from 0 to 9 -Generate event according to 'Current'
+- Variable 'Current', move along each node in the path, from 0 to 9
+- Generate event according to 'Current'
--Update status of player
+- Update status of player

 ## Program components
 - header.h (Include all the global variables including status of player)